ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 (e.g., TCP/IP) that only sees encrypted messages to be kept out of the TEE.

-The OTrP specification {{!I-D.ietf-teep-opentrustprotocol}} describes the behavior of OTrP Agents and TAMs, but does not specify the details of the transport, an implementation of which is referred to as a "Broker".
+The OTrP specification {{!I-D.ietf-teep-opentrustprotocol}} describes the behavior of TEEP Agents and TAMs, but does not specify the details of the transport, an implementation of which is referred to as a "Broker".
 The purpose of this document is to provide such details.
 That is, the HTTP transport for OTrP is implemented in a Broker (typically outside